KittyGiraudel/site/_posts/2021-03-13-gorillas-nav-a-case-study.md

 Still, a few things we paid attention to:

 - While the links say “EN”, “DE” and “NL”, it’s not fantastic from a verbal perspective.
 “EN” and “NL” are pronounced as you would expect, but “DE” is pronounced “duh”, which sucks.
-I assume most screen-reader users would be accustomed to this sort of pronunciation for language code, but we wanted to do better.
-The 2-letter code is marked with `aria-hidden` so it’s not read out and each link contains visually hidden text mentioning the full language name.
+I assume most screen-reader users would be accustomed to this sort of pronunciation for language code, but we wanted to do better. ~~The 2-letter code is marked with `aria-hidden` so it’s not read out and~~ each link contains visually hidden text mentioning the full language name.

+  {% info %}[Aurélien Levy rightfully pointed out on Twitter](https://twitter.com/goetsu/status/1370730365418143745?s=20) that marking the 2-letter code as `aria-hidden` would fail [WCAG SC 2.5.3 Label in name](https://www.w3.org/WAI/WCAG21/Understanding/label-in-name.html).
+As the visible label is, say, “EN”, voice navigation users can activate it using a command like “click EN”.
+It will not work anymore if the “EN” text is hidden with `aria-hidden`.{% endinfo %}

 - The language name is defined in the language itself, and _not_ in the current page language.
 Browsing the English navigation will read <span lang="de">“Deutsche”</span> for the German link, and not “German”.
 So it’s pronounced correctly, the language name is wrapped with a span with the `lang` attribute.
 This way, a screen-reader will switch to a German pronounciation to voice <span lang="de">“Deutsche”</span>.